 Prebuilt Knowledge Makes The Job Easy

 Satisfi Labs has over 350 clients in the sports, tourism, and entertainment industries, so the AI Assistants have seen over 35 Million messages within these industries.
 Therefore, the Assistants have learned the many different types of questions that will be asked and have become adept at understanding human language.
 New clients can take advantage of this previously learned knowledge, drastically decreasing the work needed to be done to set up a new knowledge base.

-Satisfi Labs uses a proprietary training method to enable deep and wide understanding for the AI Assistants.
-When you think about how you learned subjects in school, it was important to have a class structure where specific time was allotted to teach a topic.
+Satisfi Labs uses a proprietary training method to enable broad and deep understanding for the AI Assistants.
+When you think about how you learned subjects in school, it was important to have a class structure where specific time was allotted for teaching a topic.

 That is why our AI is hirable.

 The knowledge possessed by the assistants is divided into four sections: Global Knowledge, Vertical Knowledge, Subvertical Knowledge, and Local Knowledge.

 Global Knowledge refers to the questions that apply to all companies, no matter the industry.
 An example of this could be “Do you require face masks?”
 The assistants have learned the many different ways a user can ask this question, so any newly onboarded client will immediately be able to recognize and respond to it.
 In general, Global Knowledge requires the least amount of training to set up.